amkgo/goserve/Readme.md

 To serve static HTML files in current folder at http://localhost:8088:
 `goserve`

-To serve HTML files in different directory or at different port:
+To serve HTML files in different directory or at different host or port:
-`goserve -dir=c:\your\folder -port=80`
+`goserve -dir=c:\your\folder -host=mydomain.com -port=80`